 A patron may request that a hold be placed on any item checked out to another person by filling out a request form giving a phone number where that patron may be reached.
+When the item is returned, two request form giving a priorie number where that patron may be reached.
 When the item is returned, two attempts will be made to notify the patron that the book is available.
 If the item is not called for within three days, it will be returned to the shelf for others to use.